 CVE-2026-22676: CWE-732 Incorrect Permission Assignment for Critical Resource in Barracuda Networks RMM

 Barracuda Networks RMM versions prior to 2025.
 2. 2 have a privilege escalation vulnerability due to incorrect permission assignment on the C:\Windows\Automation directory.
-Local attackers with limited privileges can exploit overly permissive filesystem ACLs to place or modify files in this directory.
-These files are executed under the SYSTEM account during routine automation cycles, allowing attackers to gain SYSTEM-level privileges.
-The vulnerability has a high severity score of 8.
-5. No official patch or remediation guidance is currently provided by the vendor.
+Local attackers with limited privileges can place or modify files in this directory, which are executed with SYSTEM-level privileges during automation cycles.
+This allows attackers to gain SYSTEM-level access on affected systems.
+The vulnerability has a high severity with a CVSS score of 8.
+5. No official patch or remediation guidance has been provided yet by the vendor.
 There are no known exploits in the wild at this time.

 AI Analysis